pgRouting/workshop/2.1.0-dev/en/_sources/chapters/shortest_path.txt

 :ref:`sol-5`

-.. note:: Its easier to inspect the results looking for the totals.
+.. note:: Compare this results with the note of :ref:`Exercise 4 <exercise-4>`.

 .. _astar: